 - What if I fail to pay my forfeiture?

-There are several alternate penalties that can be imposed by the Court if you fail to pay your citation by the due date.
-If you have a valid driver’s license, the Court may suspend if for up to one year on adult citations and 2 years on juvenile citations.
+Several alternate penalties can be imposed by the Court if you fail to pay your citation by the due date.
+If you have a valid driver’s license, the Court may suspend it for up to one year on adult citations and 2 years on juvenile citations.
 You can reduce the length of suspension if you pay your citation earlier.
 A warrant could be issued for your arrest and you would be incarcerated at the Washington or Ozaukee County Jail at a rate of one day for every $50 you owe.
 Your debt could be filed with the Wisconsin Department of Revenue (State Debt Collection).
 If your debt is sent to SDC, your wages could be garnished, a levy could be placed on your bank account and other enforcement actions allowed by the DOR will be applied.

 - I didn’t pay my forfeiture and now my driver’s license is suspended.
 What do I do now?

 You need to pay your forfeiture in full before the Court will release the suspension.
 You will need to wait 24-48 hours for the records to update at the Wisconsin Department of Transportation (DOT).
-You will be able to reinstate online at DOT (preferred method per DOT) or appear at your locate DMV station.
+You will be able to reinstate online at DOT (preferred method per DOT) or appear at your locale DMV station.
 There is a $60 reinstatement fee that will be collected by DOT when you reinstate.

 - Do you offer payment plans?

 If you are experiencing financial difficulties, the Court can offer you an extension on your due date or a payment plan.
 Please contact the Court immediately if you know that you will need a payment plan by calling our office at 262-334-5700.
 You will be required to make a down payment towards your citations in person at the Municipal Court administrative office between the hours of 8:00 a.m. and 4:00 p.m.
 The down payment can be made by cash, check, or money order.
-After signing your Payment Plan Disclosure form, you will be given information that will allow you to make credit card payments online or in-person.
-You can request a Poverty or Indigency Hearing by submitting the Poverty Evaluation Form.
+After signing your Payment Plan Disclosure form, you will be given information that will allow you to make credit card payments online or in person.
+You can request a Poverty or Indigency Hearing by submitting the Poverty Evaluation Form

 - Do I have the right to reopen a case?